AI Workshop: learn to build apps with AI →

 and if I ran the program from the folder it was, no problem.

-But if I ran the file from another folder, from example the parent folder, the relative links would break.
+But if I ran the file from another folder, for example the parent folder, the relative paths would break.

 To fix this, at the beginning of the program, I set